jeffpar/pcjs/software/pcx86/sw/books/unauthorized_windows_95/index.md

 ### Directory of Unauthorized Windows 95 (BIN)

-     Volume in drive A is UNAUTH
+     Volume in drive A is UNAUTH_W95B
      Directory of A:\

     CHGDIR   EXE     19968   1-24-18   2:35a